perrygeo/pyimpute/README.md

 ![alt tag](https://raw.github.com/perrygeo/python-impute/master/img/time.png)

 #### Note about geostatistics
 While kriging and other geostatistical techniques are technically "geospatial prediction", they rely on spatial dependence between observations.
 The problems for which this module was built are landscape scale and rarely suited to such approaches.
 There is great potential to meld the two approaches (i.e. consider spatial autocorrelation between training data as well as explanatory variables) but this is currently outside the scope of this module.

+The naming and core concept is based on the [yaImpute](http://cran.r-project.org/web/packages/yaImpute/index.html) R Package.